MooseNeuro/moose-core/README.md

 `moose.method_utils`, you will need to update them.
 - `getFieldDict` has been renamed to `getFieldTypeDict`.
 If your scripts use this function, update the name accordingly.
-- `mooseReadKkitGenesis` has been renamed to `_loadModel` (internal).
-Use `moose.loadModel()` or `moose.loadKkit()` instead.

 ## Neuron Morphology (SWC) Improvements

-- Improved support for loading neuron morphologies SWC files with 2-point soma (as used by Arbor) and 3-point soma formats are now handled correctly
+- Improved support for loading neuron morphologies: SWC files with 2-point soma (as used by Arbor) and 3-point soma formats are now handled correctly
-- Simplified SWC compartmentalization using uniform RA and RM (based on ShapeShifter)
+- Automated SWC compartmentalization using uniform RA and RM based on [ShapeShifter](https://github.com/neurord/ShapeShifter)
 - Added a dedicated `moose.loadSwc()` function for loading SWC files with optional electrical parameters (RM, RA, CM)
-- A warning is shown when the soma format is not compatible with the neuromorpho.org convention

 ## Model Loading Improvements

-- SBML and NeuroML2 models can now be loaded directly using `moose.loadModel()` without needing separate format-specific function calls
 - Added explicit `moose.loadKkit()` function for loading GENESIS Kkit models
 - NeuroML2 model path is now configurable instead of being hardcoded